National CRISM Project

 - Calgary Herald, Apr 4

-OPTIMA was recently presented as a poster at the Canadian Centre on Substance Abuse “Issues of Substance” meeting in Calgary Nov 13-15, 2017
+OPTIMA was presented as a poster at the Canadian Centre on Substance Abuse “Issues of Substance” meeting in Calgary Nov 13-15, 2017

 The OPTIMA Protocol has been published.
 Access it here!